Private Foundations in Estate Planning: Overcoming IRS Scrutiny, Structuring Tax-Efficient Charitable Legacies

 Description

-Estate planners and advisers are increasingly turning to private foundations as a legacy tool for charitably minded clients.
-Long considered as reserved for wealthy donors, the increased control over distributions and enhanced income and transfer tax advantages have fueled the rise in private foundations as an estate planning vehicle.
+Estate planners and advisers TURN to private foundations as a legacy tool for charitably minded clients.
+The increased control over distributions and enhanced income and transfer tax advantages make private foundations an ideal estate planning vehicle.

 Setting up a private foundation involves creating a separate exempt organization and contributing assets to the foundation.
 Once established, contributions to the foundation remove the assets' value from the donor's gross estate and qualify for a current-year charitable deduction.